enzorossetto/GoBarber_backend/README.md

       "token": JWT
     }

+`GET /files/:filename`: you can get an uploaded file passing it's name as `:filename`

 > OBS: from now you must use the JWT as an authentication header.
 On Insomnia you can set it at Auth tab selecting `Bearer Token`

 `POST /appointments`: send a JSON as request body with `provider` and `date`.
 Example: